gabeg805/Extensible-Login-Manager/README.md

                Once you're done with the final step, see below.

-After you have done everything you needed to, run the 'make' command.
+After you have done everything, be sure to run the 'make' command!
-Note: Being in the location where the 'Makefile' is, is crucial when running 'make'.